-- 1. That Jeanette M. Nuñez, effective on February 17, 2025, be appointed Interim President of the University and that because it is in the best interests of the University, that she be delegated, consistent with Regulation 1.001(5)(e) of the Board of Governors, full authority to serve as the Interim President pending confirmation of her appointment by the Board of Governors. - 2.
-That the Board of Trustees delegate to the Chair the authority (i) to negotiate and execute, on behalf of the Board, an Interim President employment agreement with Jeannette M. Nuñez and a modification to the employment agreement of President Kenneth A. Jessell to provide for President Jessell's new role with the University, and (ii) to report timely to the Board on the outcome of these items; and - 3.
-That the Board of Trustees delegate to the Chair the authority, pursuant to Regulation 1.002(b)(1) of the Board of Governors, after the presidential search and selection committee is formed, to obtain an executive compensation analysis and retain the services of an executive search firm/consultant to assist with the forthcoming presidential search.
+- 1. That Jeanette Nuñez, effective on February 17, 2025, be appointed Interim President of the University and that because it is in the best interests of the University, that she be delegated, consistent with Regulation 1.001(5)(e) of the Board of Governors, full authority to serve as the Interim President pending confirmation of her appointment by the Board of Governors. - 2.
+That the Board of Trustees delegate to me, as Chair, the authority (i) to negotiate and execute, on behalf of the Board, an Interim President employment agreement with Jeannette Nuñez and a modification to the employment agreement of President Kenneth A. Jessell to provide for President Jessell's new role with the University, and (ii) to report timely to the Board on the outcome of these items; and - 3.
+That the Board of Trustees delegate to me, as Chair, the authority, pursuant to Regulation 1.002(b)(1) of the Board of Governors, after the presidential search and selection committee is formed, to obtain an executive compensation analysis and retain the services of an executive search firm/consultant to assist with the forthcoming presidential search.

 Trustee Dean C. Colson commented that Florida's Governor and the House and Senate leadership have been enormously supportive of higher education over the past six (6) years.
-He mentioned that the future of FIU is important to Florida's Governor, and that FIU is fortunate that a person with the Lieutenant Governor's talent and love for FIU and South Florida and demonstrated passion for higher education wants to be the University's president.
+He mentioned that the future of FIU is important to Florida's Governor and he considers FIU fortunate that a person with the Lieutenant Governor's talent and love for FIU and South Florida, and demonstrated passion for higher education wants to be the University's president.
 Trustee Colson conveyed his admiration and respect for President Jessell.
 He stated that under the leadership of President Jessell and Provost and Executive Vice President Elizabeth M. Bejar, the University has made exceptional progress.
 Trustee Colson concurred with Board Chair Tovar regarding funding, noting that while FIU is No. 1 in the state in performance-based funding, it is second to last in funding per student.
 Trustee Colson added that FIU's success is remarkable but to go to the next level, the funding formula must change.
 He commented on the need for significant increases in state funding and that he thinks that Lieutenant Governor Nuñez can help make that a reality.
-Trustee Colson remarked that more and more non-traditional presidents are leading universities.
-He noted that this can work as long as respect for free speech, academic freedom, and the critical role of shared governance are not compromised.
+Trustee Colson remarked that while he understands the faculty's concerns, times have changed.
+He added that it is seen more and more that non-traditional presidents are leading universities and added that this can work as long as respect for free speech, academic freedom, and the critical role of shared governance are not compromised.
 Trustee Colson further stated that he believes FIU will be thriving over the next decade and thanked Board Chair Tovar for navigating the University to where the hiring of Lieutenant Governor Nuñez is additive to the strength of the current leadership team.